 With all this, I would already have all the information and characteristics of my device.
 It is a SoM ESP32-WROOM-32E, which mounts a SoC ESP32-D0WD-V3, which is a variant of the ESP32 (original, from 2016).

-On the other hand, with the information from the SoM, I can also find the official board that mounts this SoM.
-In this case, it would be an ESP32-DevKitC.
+On the other hand, with the SoM information I can also find the official board that mounts this SoM.
+In this case it would be an ESP32-DevKitC.

 - Board: ESP32-DevKitC on that specific development board, they have put 4MB Flash.

 But of course, the board you have may have other technical characteristics.
-For example, it could have a different pinout, another amount of Flash memory, or PSRAM.
+For example, it could have a different pinout, a different amount of Flash memory, or PSRAM.